jupyter-book/thebe/docs/contribute.md

 2. Push the tag to github: `git push --follow-tags`
-3. Create a release on github at https://github.com/executablebooks/thebe/releases/new; this will trigger a Github action that uploads the latest version to unpkg.com.
+3. Create a release on github at https://github.com/executablebooks/thebe/releases/new; this will trigger a github action that uploads the latest version to unpkg.com/browse/thebe/.

 ## Thebe architecture